ResidentMario/gtfs-tripify/README.md

 MTA train stations as of late.

 However, GTFS-Realtime data is a format that, albeit good for telling you when your next train will arrive, makes reconstructing a history *of* that train very difficult.
 Since I was interested in injecting some of the sought-after "objective data" into the story being told about the MTA, I decided to tackle the challenge of transforming GTFS-Realtime feeds into reconstructed trip data (in what I call "trip logs").
-It was a mountain of a challenge.
-It's done now.

-However, I have not, as of yet, actually *used* this package for anything.
-The problem with ambitious ETL transformations like this one is that it's hard to judge the value of the result you get until you get it.
-And the result we get is still not quite good enough...

-The MTA system is right bloody complicated.
-I succeeded in isolating stop sequences in time, however I did not do any work to further that into isolating route sequences.
-This is necessary in part because trains can get rerouted onto different lines, and in part because individual lines can run any of a number of different *routes* depending on the weekday, time of day, holiday schedule, alignment of the moons of Saturn, etecetera.

-Isolating that stuff, too, would require a whole second order of logic: not something I have the time to do right now.
-But maybe you do?